-Galore Creek, a large copper-gold-silver project located in northwestern British Columbia, is held by a partnership, in which wholly-owned subsidiaries of NovaGold and Teck each own a 50% interest, and is managed by Galore Creek Mining Corporation ("GCMC").
+Galore Creek, a large copper-gold-silver project located in northwestern British Columbia, is held by a partnership, in which wholly-owned subsidiaries of NOVAGOLD and Teck each own a 50% interest, and is managed by Galore Creek Mining Corporation ("GCMC").
 The 293,838 acre (118,912 hectare) property holds a large undeveloped porphyry-related copper-gold-silver deposit.
-On July 27, 2011 NovaGold announced the results of the prefeasibility study ("PFS") on the project.
+On July 27, 2011 NOVAGOLD announced the results of the pre-feasibility study ("PFS") on the project.
 The PFS confirmed the technical and economic viability of the Galore Creek project.
-NovaGold announced its intention to investigate opportunities to sell all or part of its interest in the Galore Creek in November 2011, and commenced a formal process in that regard in March 2012.
+NOVAGOLD announced its intention to investigate opportunities to sell all or part of its interest in Galore Creek in November 2011, and commenced a formal process in that regard in March 2012.

-Galore Creek has an approved 2012 budget of \$35.4 million of which half of the expenditures will be funded by NovaGold.
-In the second quarter ended May 31, 2012, the project spent \$5.3 million on environmental and engineering studies in preparation for the 2012 drilling season in support of the enhanced engineering plan.
+Galore Creek has an approved 2012 budget of \$35.4 million of which half of the expenditures will be funded by NOVAGOLD.
+In the nine months and three months ended August 31, 2012, the project spent \$23.3 million and \$15.8 million respectively on mostly exploration and geotechnical drilling for the enhanced engineering plan.
 The 2012 program includes approximately 20,000 meters of exploration drilling and 5,000 meters of geotechnical drilling program, additional engineering studies and site care and maintenance costs.
-Preparation activities during the second quarter were focused on hiring staff for the upcoming 2012 drilling season.
-NovaGold is responsible to fund 50% of the Galore Creek expenditures, although the 2012 budget expenditures are contingent on the timing and success of its divestment process.
+The project's expenditure is targeting to be in line with its annual budget.
+NOVAGOLD is responsible to fund 50% of the Galore Creek expenditures, although future expenditures are contingent on the timing and success of its divestment process.

-Due to the accounting rules under IAS 31, NovaGold records its interest in the Galore Creek project as an equity investment, which results in all of NovaGold's funding being recorded in the income statement as equity loss, and any unspent funding to GCMC is being recorded in the balance sheet on the equity investment line.
+Due to the accounting rules under IAS 31, NOVAGOLD records its interest in the Galore Creek project as an equity investment, which results in all of NOVAGOLD's funding being recorded in the income statement as equity loss, and any unspent funding to GCMC is being recorded in the balance sheet on the equity investment line.